mikgroup/UFLoss/README.md

 ## Dataset

 We used a subset of [FastMRI](https://fastmri.org/) knee dataset for the training and evaluation.
 We used E-SPIRiT to pre-compute sensitivity maps using [BART](https://mrirecon.github.io/bart/).
-Post-processed data (including Sens Maps, Coil combined images) can be requested by emailing the [author](kewang@berkeley.edu).
+Post-processed data (including Sens Maps, Coil combined images) can be requested by emailing <kewang@berkeley.edu>(kewang@berkeley.edu).